AxelBrinck/GoogleProtoBuf/readme.md

 ## Results

-The IO speed is NOT amazing, yet it was very fast.
-It was not what I was expecting.
+The IO speed is below-average.

-My hard-drive has a maximum reading capability for about 400Mb/s, using ProtoBuf I was able to read in a struct at a rate of 30Mb per second.
+My hard-drive has a maximum reading capability for about 750Mb/s, using ProtoBuf I was able to read in a struct at a rate of 31Mb per second (in release build).
 I tried serializing lists and arrays but I could not speed up the reading.

+One work around would be separating the reading and the struct generation in threads.

-On the good side, it is VERY easy to use and space efficient (unlike XML serialization).
+On the good side, it is very easy to use, safe, and space efficient (unlike XML serialization).
 Definetly something to consider to speed up the development process for a heavy IO project.